 Seasons.
 Although the resort operates year-round, winters can be cool and activity at the tennis center slows.
 Spring, summer, and fall are thus the busiest seasons.
 Average high temperatures range from the low 60s in December and January to the high 80s in July and August.

 General Tourist Information.
-For general information about Charleston and the surrounding area visit the Charleston Visitor Reception and Transportation Center website or contact them at 375 Meeting St., Charleston, SC 29403.
-Phone: 800-774-0006.
+For general information about Charleston and the surrounding area visit the Charleston Visitor Reception and Transportation Center website.